whoiscc/riog-project/Document/GameInterface.markdown

 [konva-rect-api]: https://konvajs.org/api/Konva.Rect.html

-In addition to creating shapes, creation of timers could also be done by calling `Timer` method if `event:time` feature tag is required.
-TODO: The detail interface of `Timer` method.
+In addition to creating shapes, creation of timers could also be done by calling `Timer` method if `event:timer` feature tag is required.
 Notice that `Timer` only counts in-game time, it will be paused as well when the game is paused.
+The timer is created with one required config key `interval`, which indicates how many milliseconds will be passed between the timer triggers two times.
+A timer will start counting as soon as it is created.
+See below for more interfaces for timer.

 Finally, a special *stage* type entity could be created by calling `Stage` method.
 The stage entity is used to config the game globally, and at most one stage could be created at a time.
 Currently, the only available config key is `eventList` which could be used to listen to per-game events.
+TODO: set game title and terminate game.

 **Interface of on-frame context.** While the `Create` method above is also available in on-frame context, some more interfaces are added.
 All these methods accept a previously created identifier as argument, and calling with non-exist identifier is error.

-`context.Remove(id)` removes a shape or timer.
+`context.Remove(id)` removes an entity.
 Its identifier is recycled.

 `context.Update(id, { ... })` modifies a shape (there is not much thing to be modified for timer right?).
 The dict argument is also modeled from Konva, with percentage sizes and one additional key called `identifier`, which allows changing identifier.
 The new identifier must not be used upon calling, and the following referencing will go through the new identifier in the same on-frame processing.
+For timers, `pause` could be used as key with boolean value to pause them.

 `context.DequeueEvent(id, eventName)` returns the first event whose kind is `eventName`.
 If there is no unhandled (i.e. haven't been dequeued) such kind event, the method returns `null`.
 The internal queue structure allows game to partially